 With this beginner blogger course, you will learn…

 - The ins, outs, and technical details of WordPress

 - What really matters when designing your blog

 - How to create beautiful images for your blog

 - How to produce amazing content people love

 - The best way to get started with email marketing

 - How to set up social media profiles

 - And so, so much more!

-Listen, Lauren and I know it can be overwhelming and confusing when starting out.
-We were right there looking at our computers sitting in the same seat you are right now.
+We know it can be overwhelming and confusing when starting out.
+Not too long ago, we were right there looking at our computers sitting in the same seat you are right now.